Children and Teenagers

 In 1880 at the 5th impressionist exhibition, Degas displays a pastel and gouache 46 x 67 cm titled Deux danseuses, probably made in 1879.
 After an exhausting exercise, two ballerinas in tutu are seated side by side on a bench.
 They ignore each other, only trying to catch their breath, the body leaning forward.

 The girl on the right side in Deux Danseuses is in exactly the same attitude as before, with the left hand massaging the painful ankle and the other hand resting on the other knee.
 With her frail limbs and her upturned nose, this young woman has a resemblance to Marie, the model of the sculpture titled Petite danseuse de quatorze ans made by Degas around the same time.
-In a bold composition as Degas liked, her partner is almost entirely out of field
+In a bold composition as Degas liked, her partner is almost entirely out of field.

 1899 Maternité by Gauguin

-2004 SOLD for $ 39M including premium by Sotheby's
+2022 SOLD for $ 106M by Christie's

-He manages to rebuild a family in Punaauia, a village near Papeete, with a vahine named Pahura, far too young by European standards.
+Far from his European family, Paul Gauguin manages to rebuild a family in Punaauia, a village near Papeete, with a vahine named Pahura, far too young by European standards.
 The birth of a boy in April 1899 is a moment of great joy.

 Gauguin paints maternity scenes, with warm colors.
 Femmes sur le bord de la mer, later known as Maternité (I), shows a seated young mother breastfeeding her newborn.
 She is surrounded by two standing women who bring fruit and flowers, symbols of abundance and beauty.
 Fishermen and a dog complete the atmosphere.
 This oil on canvas 94 x 72 cm is kept at the Hermitage Museum in Saint-Petersburg.

 Maternité (II), limited to the group of women, is therefore a more direct interpretation of the theme of fertility.
-This oil on burlap 95 x 61 cm was sold for $ 39M including premium by Sotheby's on November 4, 2004, lot 15.
+This oil on burlap 95 x 61 cm was sold for $ 39M by Sotheby's on November 4, 2004, lot 15, and for $ 106M by Christie's on November 9, 2022, lot 11.
 The image is shared by Wikimedia.

 With Gauguin the mystical interpretation, both religious and anticlerical, is always underlying.
 For example, a Nativité painted in 1902 stages a larger Polynesian group simulating the Crèche.
 The head of the baby is adorned with a radiant halo.
-This oil on canvas 44 x 62 cm was sold for $ 5.9M including premium by Sotheby's on May 5, 2015.
+This oil on canvas 44 x 62 cm was sold for $ 5.9M by Sotheby's on May 5, 2015.

 Gauguin paints maternity scenes, with warm colors.
 Femmes sur le bord de la mer, later known as Maternité (I), shows a seated young mother breastfeeding her newborn.
 She is surrounded by two standing women who bring fruit and flowers, symbols of abundance and beauty.
 Fishermen and a dog complete the atmosphere.
 This oil on canvas 94 x 72 cm is kept at the Hermitage Museum in Saint-Petersburg.

 Maternité (II), limited to the group of women, is therefore a more direct interpretation of the theme of fertility.
-This oil on burlap 95 x 61 cm was sold for $ 39M including premium by Sotheby's on November 4, 2004, lot 15.
+This oil on burlap 95 x 61 cm was sold for $ 39M by Sotheby's on November 4, 2004, lot 15, and for $ 106M by Christie's on November 9, 2022, lot 11.
 The image is shared by Wikimedia.

 With Gauguin the mystical interpretation, both religious and anticlerical, is always underlying.
 For example, a Nativité painted in 1902 stages a larger Polynesian group simulating the Crèche.
 The head of the baby is adorned with a radiant halo.
-This oil on canvas 44 x 62 cm was sold for $ 5.9M including premium by Sotheby's on May 5, 2015.
+This oil on canvas 44 x 62 cm was sold for $ 5.9M by Sotheby's on May 5, 2015.

 The girl is standing in profile.
 The body is healthy, straight.
 The expression is rebellious without any excuse for immodesty, in a striking psychological effect : this young person has obviously been disturbed in her occupation.